isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 ### 3. How many Sec One Classes are there?

+Integrated Programme: 4 classes

+O-Level track: 6 classes

+### 4. How many students are there in Sec One Classes?

 Integrated Programme: ~120 students

 O-Level track: ~190 students

-### 4. How many students are there in Sec One Classes?

-Integrated Programme: ~120 students

-O-Level track: ~190 students (includes 60-90 SBA students)

-\* No separate application or selection test is required for SBA.